c2d7fa/nextool/README.md

 and then install that at runtime.
 The disadvantage of this approach is that we have to rebuild the entire thing each time we make a change.

+### Working on the shared code

+This is the main way of doing development on Nextool.
+To watch for changes and continually generate an example of the app (according to `dev.tsx`) in `dist/index.html`, run:

+    $ cd app
+    $ npx webpack -wc dev.config.js

+Then, run a server in the `dist/` directory:

+    $ cd app/dist
+    $ python -m http.server 3000

 ### Working on the Electron client

-To get around the problems described above, we can add yet another hack on top of this build process, where we manually symlink `node_modules/nextool/dist` to the true `dist/` directory inside the shared code package, but without symlinking anything else.
+To get around the fact that we need to rebuild the entire `app` package each time we make a change, we can add yet another hack on top of this build process, where we manually symlink `node_modules/nextool/dist` to the true `dist/` directory inside the shared code package, but without symlinking anything else.

 Thus, to work on the Electron client in development, while seeing updates made in the shared code package, we first build the dependencies (which automatically